 Special IFLA Europe Student and Young Professional Competition publication will be prepared and will feature the competition entries and they will also be featured in IFLA

 Europe Yearbook.
-All entries will get significant publicity and European visibility though IFLA

-Europe website and social media platforms.
+All entries will get significant publicity and visibility though IFLA Europe website and social media platforms.

 Please note that due to Corona situation, the organisation of Reykjavik General Assembly is being considered and watched closely on a daily basis.
 In case that due to COVID pandemic it does not take place in Reykjavik, the winners will be invited to the IFLA Europe 2021 General Assembly in Granada, Spain!